Most channels that used to be only on cable are now available for less money through the Internet streaming services below.

-You can watch most of these on your computer or phone with an Internet connection, or on your smart TV or streaming player like Roku or Amazon Fire TV.
+You can watch these on your computer or phone with an Internet connection or on your smart TV or streaming player like Roku or Amazon Fire TV.

 If you want a personalized recommendation of what streaming TV services are best for you based on the channels you want, check out my Streaming Service Finder: